Friday, December 17, 2010

 And his old eyes were opened and he knew who Jesus was.
 He offered Mary a priesthood blessing: he could see how hard yet rich her life would be.
 Like Eli of old, he blessed parents who had given their son to God, blessed them with more sons and daughters.
 And his old mouth was filled with marvelous words.
 And the service of his whole life was paid in full in that moment in the temple.

 He was not alone.
 Anna (named for Hannah, the mother of Samuel) was also at the temple.
 Lots of old widows are, serving day and night with fasting and prayer and washing and ushering and folding clothes and welcoming people to the house of the Lord.
-And in that instant she too rejoiced and, like so many of our sisters, told EVERYONE she met about the marvelous babe
+And in that instant she too rejoiced and, like so many of our sisters, told EVERYONE she met about the marvelous babe.

-0 comments:
+No comments: